ComputeCanada/wheels_builder/tensorflow/build_2.5_README.md

 This script has some depenencies:

 * Get bazelisk (https://github.com/bazelbuild/bazelisk).
 Just download the release and rename (or symlink) it as `bazel`.
 Then, set `BAZEL_BIN_PATH` to the path that contains the `bazel` executable.
-* Checkout the tensorflow source (at the right version, see TF docs)
+* Checkout the tensorflow source (at the right version, see TF docs), then set `TF_SOURCE_PATH`.
-* `cd` inside the tensorflow source
-* A patched version of `patchelf`.
-I have made it available on the build node, and it's used by the script.
+* Make sure you have the patched version of `patchelf`.
+I have made it available on the build node, and the path is hardcoded in the script.
+* You will have to answer the questions from the `configure` step.
+Please refer to the "configure" section below.

 It's useful to refer to the docs: https://www.tensorflow.org/install/source

 ## Steps

+The following describes the manual steps.

 You will have to repeat those steps to make a wheel for each python version.
 Load the corresponding python module.